Baby Sun Rose: Shade-Loving Charmer

 Temperature

 Baby sun rose should be grown in USDA Hardiness Zones 9 – 11.
-Plants tolerate desert heat and are cold-hardy down to around 25℉.
-The “red apple’ variety can survive temperatures up to 115°F but is not frost-hardy, but you can grow it as an annual.
+It tolerates desert heat and is cold-hardy down to around 25℉.

 Sun Exposure

-Baby sun rose performs best in partial shade.
-Consider planting under a tree where it gets dappled shade or on the north sides of buildings.
+Baby sun rose performs best in part shade.
+Consider planting under a tree or on the north side of a garden wall or building.
 It does well when grown in a north-facing planter.

 Size and Growth Rate